AmitPatel-analyst/SQL-Case-Study/#8Weeksqlchallange/Case Study # 2 - Pizza Runner/A. Pizza Metrics.md

   c.customer_id,
   SUM(CASE WHEN c.exclusions <> ' ' OR
       c.extras <> ' ' THEN 1 ELSE 0 END) AS Changes,
-  SUM(CASE WHEN c.exclusions = ' ' OR
+  SUM(CASE WHEN c.exclusions = ' ' AND
       c.extras = ' ' THEN 1 ELSE 0 END) AS No_changes
 FROM updated_runner_orders r
 INNER JOIN Updated_customer_orders c